rosiecakes/django-docker-dojo/README.md

 We use Tox and PyTest for the main test runner automation, so you can also use those as regular, without the Makefile commands if you prefer to.

+You'll find that the tests probably don't pass, out of the box, that doesn't really matter, there's just some styling stuff you'll clean up as part of your normal development work.

 ## Predeploy
 Before deploying, you can run a `clean` as well as the testsuite by running: